City explores options for moving people staying in rec centres | CBC News

 "It keeps them housed and it keeps them fed, and it provides them with other necessities," he said.
 "Without it, under these market rents, we're just not going to be able to afford to house people anywhere."

-Tilley also told the story of a man who spent years struggling to overcome an addiction, only to relapse when he took a room in a boarding house close to an area known for drugs.
+Tilley also told the story of a man who spent years struggling with substance use only to relapse when he took a room in a boarding house close to an area known for drugs.

 "People need and deserve the dignity of permanent housing with support if it's needed," said Kaite Burkholder Harris, who leads the Alliance to End Homelessness.

-"The fastest way to do this in this case is through flexible increased rent subsidies as has been presented, and leveraging existing vacancies from the nonprofit housing providers," she said.
+"The fastest way to do this in this case is through flexible increased rent subsidies … and leveraging existing vacancies from the nonprofit housing providers," she said.

 Community centre programming set to resume